Budibase/website/content/professional-services/templates/employee-timesheet-template/index.md

 When an employee submits a timesheet, a record is created in the data layer.
 This can be configured to link to related datasets, for the respective project, department, client, task, and more.

 Of course, the most effective timesheet apps have additional features, for streamlining workflows.
-For example, by offering integration with [project approval systems](https://budibase.com/approval-apps/templates/project-approval-system/), payroll software, or invoicing apps.
+For example, by offering integration with [project approval systems](https://budibase.com/approval-apps/templates/project-approval-system/) , payroll software, or tracking apps.

 ## Our employee timesheet template